As amended on May 2, 2017 by the General Membership

 Proposed amendments or changes to these Bylaws must be announced to all members at least two weeks in advance.
 Proposed amendment or changes will be voted on at a regular meeting and must pass by at least 2/3 vote of the members present.

-Upon the dissolution of the Association, the Board shall, after paying or making provisions for the payment of all of the liabilities of the Association, dispose of all the assets of the Association to a nonprofit organization or organizations, preferably a woodworker’s organization.
+Upon the dissolution of the Association, the Board shall, after paying or making provisions for the payment of all of the liabilities of the Association, dispose of all the assets of the Association to one or more nonprofit organizations, preferably a woodworker’s organization.